-As on the date of this Draft Red Herring Prospectus, the residential properties of our Promoters have been provided as collateral security.
+As on the date of this Prospectus, the residential properties of our Promoters have been provided as collateral security.
 Our promoters have also extended personally guarantee towards loan facilities availed by our Company.
-For further details, please see chapter titled "Restated Financial Statements" and "Financial Indebtedness" beginning on pages 188 and 243 of this Draft Red Herring Prospectus.
+For further details, please see chapter titled "Restated Financial Statements" and "Financial Indebtedness" beginning on pages 187 and 242 of this Prospectus.

-AGREEMENTS WITH KEY MANAGERIAL PERSONNEL, SENIOR MANAGEMENT, DIRECTOR, PROMOTERS OR ANY OTHER EMPLOYEE
+AGREEMENTS WITH KEY MANAGERIAL PERSONNEL, SENIOR MANAGEMENT, DIRECTOR, PROMOTERS OR ANY OTHER EMPLOYEE any other third party with regard to compensation or profit sharing in connection with the dealings of the securities of our Company.

-Neither our Promoters, nor any of the Key Managerial Personnel, Senior Management, Directors or employees of our Company have entered into an agreement, either by themselves or on behalf of any other person, with any Shareholder or any other third party with regard to compensation or profit sharing in connection with the dealings of the securities of our Company.
+Neither our Promoters, nor any of the Key Managerial Personnel, Senior Management, Directors or employees of our Company have entered into an agreement, either by themselves or on behalf of any other person, with any Shareholder or